texxasrulez/roundcube_skins/README.md

 -------
 * Will not create new calendar.
 * Recurring events marked as "All Day Events" will be a day early the following years.
 * Enabling Database driver hangs calendar.
+(Birthdays from Contacts causes this)

 If anyone would like to help out with this, I would appreciate it.